 The primary purpose of this specialty program is to provide you with a depth and breadth of assessment, educational, consultative, intervention and research experiences in adult clinical neuropsychology, which results in advanced professional practice competency.

-You also will spend a minimum of two months during the first year on the inpatient Physical Medicine and Rehabilitation Unit.
+You also spend a minimum of two months during the first year in Physical Medicine and Rehabilitation.

 During your second year, you can choose elective rotations in:

 - Behavioral neurology

 - Dementia behavior and response team

 - Pediatric neurology